whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/template.markdown

 ### Playing a Part

 I tried to be involved as much as I could.
 I participated in Turing events and took part in lunch roulette several times.
-I tried to establish many good relationships with other students in the school.
+I aimed at establishing many good relationships with other students in the school.
 I feel good being a part of this community.

 ------------------